hanhanwu/Hanhan_Data_Science_Resources2/Security_Data_Science.md

     * From browser history, it's almost can expose everything about your life
     * They developed an algorithm, that they collcted huge amount of urls, and find users that check many domains they collected.
 With these targeted users' matching domains/video id/etc., they can find a user's real name.
 Then when there comes to a new url, it's possible for them to figure out which user it belongs to, since the user's name can appear in the url
     * I'm just wondering, if baby Emmanuel would see my browser history, would he realize how much do I love him?

+  * <b>You're Going to Connect to the Wrong Domain Name</b>: https://www.youtube.com/watch?v=izfL_tBO8Hg
+    * They created a tool, that can prevent you from registering to the wrong domain by checking whether the character are real right engligh character
+    * It seems that without this type of tool, many people will fall into the trap.
+Attackers could bring characters from other languages that looks just very similar to English character, who will recognize that....
+Sometimes people even cannot tell the difference between some english characters :)

 * Learn it, Just Out of Curiosity
   * https://www.youtube.com/watch?v=S9MxbC0PO10